Fabora resources

 What can trigger it

-Practical steelwork situations that can lead to a prohibition notice
+Steelwork situations that can lead to one

-Unsafe work at height or unstable access
+Unsafe work at height or access

-Unsafe lifting or load control
+Unsafe lifting

 Hot works and severe immediate risk